 As I mentioned earlier, the park is huge.
 Make sure to pack a map and snacks.
 It’s easy to get turned around if you’re venturing on or off the trail.
 This map lays out the park and many of the best family hiking trails in Rocky Mountain National Park.

 And, of course, don’t forget a decent pair of hiking shoes, hiking poles if you need them, and a good quality kid-carrier if you have little ones who might not have the speed or endurance to handle the whole trail.

 Where To Stay In Estes Park

 Many of those making a family trip to Rocky Mountain National Park stay in the town of Estes Park.
 Estes Park is quaint and homey.
 But in the high season, it can get very busy.
 If you plan on getting a true taste for this Colorado beauty, I recommend spending at least two nights in Estes Park.
 These family-friendly accommodations will help you relax and get a local taste at the end of a day of hiking and exploring.

-If you are looking for a ghostly thrill, check out the famous Stanley Hotel, which served as the inspiration for Stephen King’s “The Shining“.
-For a less creepy accommodation, consider The Landing at Estes Park.
-This hotels offers great access to the entrance to Rocky Mountain Park and has some of the best views in town.
+If you are looking for a ghostly thrill, check out the famous Stanley Hotel, which inspired Stephen King’s “The Shining. “ For a less creepy accommodation, consider The Landing at Estes Park.
+This hotel offers great access to the entrance to Rocky Mountain Park and has some of the best views in town.
 You can check out their prices and availability here.